sgujuluva/my-gallery/README.md

- # My First Gallery wall
+ # My First Gallery wall using Flex

 *My Gallery wall layout is a selection of four different Natural Scenery Posters.
 It is creatively arranged using different styling options in CSS.*